In the meantime, welcome back to the Rush Limbaugh program, my friends.

 I guess conservatives are compassionate after all.

-Uh winning bidder is, and this is subject to the receipt of funds, of course, uh, wonderful woman named Betty Casey.
+Winning bidder is, and this is subject to the receipt of funds, of course, a wonderful woman named Betty Casey.

 She is a trustee of the Eugene B. Casey Foundation.

-She gives significant sums of money to uh hospitals, hospices, colleges, and private schools.
+She gives significant sums of money to hospitals, hospices, colleges, and private schools.

-Uh these include the Eugene B. Casey Diabetes Education Center, the Eugene B. Casey Swim Center, and the Eugene B. Casey Academic Center, and the Casey Home Hospice.
+These include the Eugene B. Casey Diabetes Education Center, the Eugene B. Casey Swim Center, and the Eugene B. Casey Academic Center and the Casey Home Hospice.

 She's a huge fan.